uuk0/PyBytecodeManipulator/ASSEMBLY.md

 - can we use offsets as labels in JUMP's?
 - add singleton operators for OP
 - add ':=' binary operator
-- CALL PARTIAL (...) wraps the target in functools.partial; expressions can be prefixed with '?' for dynamic resolving
 - FOREACH (\<expression> ['->' \<target>]) | ('(' \<expression> ')' ['->' \<target>] {['&'] '(' \<expression> ')' ['->' \<target>]}) iterates over all iterator expressions; when prefixed with '&', it will be zip()-ed with the previous iterator in the expression list
 - FORRANGE '(' [\<start>, ]\<stop>[, \<step>] ')' ['->' \<target>] {'(' '(' [\<start>, ]\<stop>[, \<step>] ')' ['->' \<target>] ')'} iterates over the ranges one after each other
 - CALL as expression (most likely with \<target>(...)